Best bread recipesHighlightsno kneadsourdough

 Now it’s time for the final shape.
 You can make an oblong (batard) or round (boule) loaf, whichever you prefer.
 For instructions on how to shape a boule, take a look at our boule shaping video.

 Transfer the shaped dough to a proofing basket / banneton, cover and leave to final proof overnight in the fridge.
 We place our baskets in reusable bioplastic bags and blow some air into them, then seal them with a small piece of string or a clothespin.
-This is a great way to protect the dough against dehydration in the fridge, plus the bread has room to expand.
+This is a great way to protect the dough against dehydration in the fridge, plus the dough has room to expand.

 Bake: